Influenza and other special groups

 Southern Hemisphere vaccine vs Northern Hemisphere vaccine

-Are there any circumstances where people may consider re-vaccinating within a year, e.g. prior to travel?
+Are there any circumstances where people may consider re-vaccinating within a year?

-Yes.
-When the available vaccine gives protection against influenza viruses circulating in the Northern Hemisphere, travellers – particularly those in ‘high-risk’ groups – who will be exposed to a Northern Hemisphere influenza season should consider vaccination or repeat vaccination prior to travel.194 However, re-vaccination prior to travel is not funded.
+When the available vaccine gives protection against influenza viruses circulating in the Northern Hemisphere, travellers – particularly older travellers and those who are at higher risk of influenza complications – who will be exposed to a Northern Hemisphere influenza season should consider vaccination or repeat vaccination prior to travel.
+Please note that revaccination prior to travel is not funded.